LuizZ-CSS/LuizZ-CSS.github.io/about.md

 ---

-Welcome to my personal website :blush: My name is Yufei Zhu, or you may refer me as "Louise".
+Welcome to my personal website :D

+My name is Yufei Zhu, or you may refer me as "Louise".
 I am thrilled to introduce myself as an aspiring Master's graduate in Electrical and Computer Engineering (ECE) with a passion for harnessing the power of technology to delve into the fascinating realm of computational social science.

 In my future academic journey, I would like to bridge the gap between engineering methodologies and social sciences, aiming to unravel novel insights and explanations to complex societal phenomena.